Facet joint hypertrophy overview

 Facet joint hypertrophy is a condition in which the facet joints of the spine become enlarged.
-The facet joints are cartilage-encased hinges that hold adjacent vertebrae together.
-With age, these joints can begin to degenerate and may become painfully inflamed, causing symptoms like stiffness, numbness, reduced mobility, spinal deformities, and inability to arch the spine backwards.
+Facet joints are cartilage-encased hinges that hold adjacent vertebrae together.
+With age, these joints can begin to degenerate and may become inflamed, causing symptoms like pain, stiffness, numbness, reduced mobility, spinal deformities and inability to arch the spine backward.

-If you have been diagnosed with this condition, your physician may suggest an open-spine facet joint surgery to help relieve you of your symptoms.
+If you have been diagnosed with this condition, your doctor may suggest an open spine facet joint surgery to help relieve your symptoms.
 Spinal fusion is one possible procedure.
-This involves bone grafts or hardware used to fasten together two or more vertebrae in an attempt to immobilize the damaged facet joints and stop the pain.
-You may also consider a laminectomy, which is a procedure that removes significant bone mass in an effort to widen nerve passageways, so that neural compression is lessened.
-Both of these traditional surgeries are invasive and can include up to a year of recovery time.
-You should also be prepared for inpatient hospital time.
+This involves a bone graft or implants used to strengthen two or more vertebrae in an attempt to relieve compression and stop the pain.
+You may also consider a laminectomy, which is a procedure that removes obstructing bone mass to widen nerve passageways so that neural compression is lessened.